akka/akka/CONTRIBUTING.md

 to be able to develop Akka HTTP with Akka's sources used directly instead of the binary dependency.
 You can check out the Akka repository and run sbt with `-Dakka.sources=$HOME/akka` to develop Akka HTTP with Akka as a source dependency instead of a binary one.

-This allows simple and fast iterations on changes that would need to be intoduced in Akka to develop a feature in HTTP that would require those.
+This allows simple and fast iterations on changes that would need to be introduced in Akka to develop a feature in HTTP that would require those.

 ## Binary compatibility
 Binary compatibility rules and guarantees are described in depth in the [Binary Compatibility Rules